 Class Uses & applications Definition / Description Feeder automation FA is the ability to monitor and control the distribution network remotely, to collect and provide information to consumers in a useful manner.
 Microgrids A group of interconnected loads and distributed energy resources (DERs) with clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid and can connect and disconnect from the grid to enable it to operate in both grid-connected or island modes.
 DER Demand Side Management DSM refers to a series of policies and measures that range from long-term management (DSM) / Demand Response (DR) energy efficiency policies and incentive rates, to real-time control of distributed energy resources.
 DR is defined as changes by end customers from their normal electricity consumption patterns in response to changes in the price of electricity over time, or to incentive payments designed to induce less use of electricity at times of high wholesale market prices or when system reliability is compromised.
 Energy storage Energy storage is defined as the conversion of electrical energy from a power network into a form in which it can be stored until converted back to electrical energy.
 Energy storage technologies include flow batteries, ultracapacitors, flywheels, pumped-hydro, super-conducting magnetic energy storage and compressed air.
-Virtual Power Plant (VPP) By means of advanced information communication technology and software system, DER can be integrated and dispatched harmonically via VPP concept which is to participate in operation of the system and the Distributed Distributed energy corresponds to those energy production applications (electricity/DC % gas) at an pear the paint of concuration, which may ar may not be connected (electricity/DG & gas) to the distribution system Customer Prosumer & P2P trades Prosumer means generator and consumer e.g. household with domain photovoltaic units.
+Virtual Power Plant (VPP) By means of advanced information communication technology and software system, DER can be integrated and dispatched harmonically via VPP concept which is to participate in operation of the system and the electricity markets as a special power plant.
+Distributed energy Distributed energy corresponds to those energy production applications (electricity/DG & gas) at or near the point of consumption, which may or may not be connected to the distribution system.
+Customer Prosumer & P2P trades Prosumer means generator and consumer, e.g., household with domain photovoltaic units.
 Peer-to-peer energy (P2P) trading is the buying and selling of energy between two or more grid-connected parties Retailing, billing & customer Retailing: Retailers trade power to consumers and may aggregate or orientation broker DER between market or consumers in the future.
 Most are connected to a trading organization to allow participation in the wholesale market.
 Billing: Managing consumer billing information, sending billing statements, and processing received payments.
 Customer orientation applications use a variety of digital technologies and mostly aim at providing a benefit to the customer, which in some cases could be monetized by the service provider.
-These applications offer additional benefits to the user and increase revenues.
+These applications offer additional Dungan Process and selection 2 benefits to the user and increase revenues.
 Process Process optimization & Besides supporting the balancing of the energy system, digital management automation (gas, oil & coal) applications offer great potential to optimize internal processes.
 Some of the process optimizations are specific to the energy sector while others can be observed across different sectors (Data Analytics, Digital Twins, Predictive Maintenance or Robotic Process Automation are some examples).